 Resource Key Facts Ecosystem Service in favourable condition.
 This represents a decline of 4 percent in the condition of geological notified features.
 The Perth and Kinross Council area contains or adjoins 30 Geodiversity Cultural sites11.6% or 62,000ha of the area is occupied by prime agricultural land Regulating Perth and Kinross planning area contains over 55 000 ha of Class 1 importance in terms of habitat and soil type.
 Regulating Perth and Kinross planning area contains over 55 000 ha of Class 1 and over 54,000 of Class 2 (Nationally important carbon rich soils, deep peat and priority peatland habitat) which represent areas likely to be of high conservation value and areas of potential high conservation value and restoration potential respectively.
-(SNH, 2015) Vacant, Derelict In 2007 there were approximately 9,800 contaminated sites across the Regulating Contaminated Land Relatively small area of the land stock is vacant or derelict - 46ha Cultural Water Water Quality and Resources 45% of the total number of rivers were classified as being of good status or better (2013) Regulating In the Perth and Kinross area in 2013 82%, of the total number of groundwater bodies were classified as being of good status or better Regulating Flooding The National Flood Risk Assessment has found that one in 22 of all residential properties and one in 13 of all non-residential properties are at risk of flooding from rivers, the sea or heavy rainfall in urban areas (see Regulating
+(SNH, 2015) Vacant, Derelict In 2007 there were approximately9,800 contaminated sites across the Regulating and Contaminated Land areaRelatively small area of the land stockis vacant or derelict - 46ha Cultural Water Water Quality and Resources 45% of the total number of rivers were classified as being of good status or better (2013) Regulating In the Perth and Kinross area in 2013 82%, of the total number of groundwater bodies were classified as being of good status or better Regulating Flooding The National Flood Risk Assessment has found that one in 22 of all residential properties and one in 13 of all non-residential properties are at risk of flooding from rivers, the sea or heavy rainfall in urban areas (see Regulating

-Appendix B for SEPA Flood Maps) Generally good air quality in most areas of Perth and Kinross - meets all of the Government's targets except at a few traffic hotspots in Perth and Crieff where annual mean concentrations of Nitrogen Dioxide and Particulate Matter are currently exceeding EU and Scottish air quality standards.
-Two Air Quality Management Areas one in Perth and one in Crieff due to road traffic Emissions of CO 2 within P&K (2012): - 42% attributed to road transport - 27% attributed to industry (46% in Scotland as a whole) Regulating Regulating Regulating areas of Perth and Kinross - meets all of the Government's targets except at a few traffic hotspots in Perth and Crieff where annual mean concentrations of Nitrogen Dioxide and Particulate Matter are currently exceeding EU and Scottish air quality standards.
-Two Air Quality Management Areas one in Perth and one in Crieff due to road traffic Emissions of CO 2 within P&K (2012): - 42% attributed to road transport - 27% attributed to industry (46% Regulating areas of Perth and Kinross - meets all of the Government's targets except at a few traffic hotspots in Perth and Crieff where annual mean concentrations of Nitrogen Dioxide and Particulate Matter are currently exceeding EU and Scottish air quality standards.
-Two Air Quality Management Areas one in Perth and one in Crieff due to road traffic Emissions of CO 2 within P&K (2012): - 42% attributed to road transport - 27% attributed to industry (46% Regulating one in Perth and one in Crieff due to road traffic Emissions of CO 2 within P&K (2012): - 42% attributed to road transport - 27% attributed to industry (46% 42% attributed to road transport 27% attributed to industry (46% Regulating 42% attributed to road transport 27% attributed to industry (46% Regulating 31% attributed to domestic sources (per capita greater than the Scottish average) In Perth and Kinross in 2013 mean domestic electric consumption was 5577 kwh per household (higher than the Scottish average) In Perth and Kinross in 2013 mean domestic gas consumption was 15, 822 kwh (higher than the Scottish Average) Regulating Regulating Distinctive local vernacular architecture(s) Cultural 41 Waste Management Sites within Perth and Kinross with an annual capacity of 1,422,433 tonnes (2013) Majority of waste material generated in the area was sent to destinations Supporting Supporting Supporting domestic gas consumption was 15, 822 kwh (higher than the Scottish Average) Distinctive local vernacular architecture(s) 41 Waste Management Sites within Perth and Kinross with an annual capacity of 1,422,433 tonnes (2013)
+Resource Key Facts Ecosystem Service

+Appendix B for SEPA Flood Maps)

+Air

+Air Quality Generally good air quality in most areas of Perth and Kinross - meets all of the Government's targets except at a few traffic hotspots in Perth and Crieff where annual mean concentrations of Nitrogen Dioxide and Particulate Matter are currently exceeding EU and Scottish air quality standards.
+Regulating

+Two Air Quality Management Areas one in Perth and one in Crieff due to road traffic Regulating

+Climatic Factors

+Climate Emissions of CO2 within P&K (2012): 42% attributed to road transport 27% attributed to industry (46% in Scotland as a whole) 31% attributed to domestic sources (per capita greater than the Scottish average) In Perth and Kinross in 2013 mean domestic electric consumption was 5577 kwh per household (higher than the Scottish average) In Perth and Kinross in 2013 mean domestic gas consumption was 15, 822 kwh (higher than the Scottish Average) Regulating Regulating Regulating

+Material Assets

+Built Environment Distinctive local vernacular architecture(s) Cultural

+Waste 41 Waste Management Sites within Perth and Kinross with an annual capacity of 1,422,433 tonnes (2013) Majority of waste material generated in the area was sent to destinations within the Perth & Kinross Council area Supporting Supporting Supporting

+74,267 tonnes of Household Waste (2013)